themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 I am including as submodule to this source repository the most of the softwares and products I had to edit/write altogether in order to have the task completed.
+It's many many projects actually but I'm including only the most important ones.
+For some of them some implementation and design documentation has been made available while all of the mentioned and most of my projects have in general have updated manual (`man`) pages one can seamlessly consult.

+For more information about them read
+[dependencies](
+  dependencies.md).

 While task per-se has been actually completed, still some details needs further adjustments which will be provided in the next